laravel-streams/streams-core/docs/assets.md

 #### Paths in the Filesystem

-Any non-executable asset path relative to the application's **8*public root** may be used.
+Any non-executable asset path relative to the application's **public root** may be used.

 ```blade
 @verbatim{!!
 Assets::collection('footer')->add('js/example.js') !!} // /public/js/example.js@endverbatim